DivyaKumarBaid/Learning_React/Readme.md

 # For Understanding React

-React is a Javascript Library used for creating websites.
-React is managed by facebook developers and is a declarative framework which means you dont need to say to react what to do step by step.
+React is a JavaScript library used for creating websites.
+It is managed by Facebook developers and is a declarative framework, which means you do not need to tell React what to do step by step.
+React uses JSX, which is JavaScript XML that wraps HTML elements.
-React uses JSX to create html elements .
-JSX being Java Script XML which basically wraps html elements inside itself.

-import React from 'react' -> so that you can use JSX (angular brackets)
+To use JSX (angular brackets), import React

-import ReactDOM from 'react-dom' -> So that you can use reactDOM to render (ReactDOM.render(HTML,document.getElementbyId("ID")))
+`import React from ‘react’`

+To use ReactDOM to render the HTML, import ReactDOM:

+`import ReactDOM from ‘react-dom’`

+Then, use

+`ReactDOM.render(HTML, document.getElementById("ID"))`

-We use ReactDOM to render as it can convert JSX to html JS html element and can append it to the div given as parameter
+We use ReactDOM to render because it can convert JSX to HTML and JavaScript elements and can append them to the element given as a parameter.

 ### FAQ